smita-raj12/Capstone/README.md

 ## Setup/Installation Requirements

+### For front-End

 1. Download or clone the [https://github.com/smita-raj12/capstone](https://github.com/smita-raj12/capstone) to your local machine.

 2. Download any Code Editor for your choice.
 (Here I used VSCode).

 3. Make sure Node has installed if not search it on google and follow the steps of node installation.

-4. Open git BASH terminal and navigate to the tap-room, within the directory Run `npm install` in the git BASH terminal to install dependencies.
+4. Open git BASH terminal and navigate to the client , within the directory Run `npm install` in the git BASH terminal to install dependencies.

 5. View the website by visiting localhost:3000/ in a new web browser tab (such as google chrome)

+### For Back-End

+6. Navigate to server dir, within the directory Run `npm install` to install dependence.

+7. To create tables with MySqlTables.txt copy the creating sql table quries and run these quries on sql workbench.

+8. Inside terminal run `node index.js` command to run Back-End code.

 ## Research & Planning Log